Volleyball Drills

 Pancake Drill

-Player stands at one end of a 20-foot lane.
-Coach rolls or tosses a ball that lands just out of reach.
-Player dives and pancakes (flat hand under the ball as it hits the floor) to keep it alive.
-Ten reps per player.
-Teaches the pancake fundamentals plus the willingness to commit to a desperate save.
+The player stands at one end of a 20-foot lane.
+The coach rolls or tosses a ball that lands just out of reach; the player dives and pancakes (flat hand under the ball as it hits the floor) to keep it alive.

 Down-Ball Defense

 Three defenders in base defensive position.
-Coach or player hits standing down balls from across the net.
-Defenders read the hitter, dig to the setter target, and rotate after three reps each.
-Standing hits are easier to read than jumping hits, which makes this a clean stepping stone before live hitter-vs-defense reps.
+A coach or player hits standing down balls from across the net; defenders read the hitter and dig to the setter target.
+A clean stepping stone before live hitter-vs-defense reps.

 Tip Coverage

 Six players in serve-receive formation.
-Hitter approaches and tips the ball just over the block instead of swinging.
-Defenders rotate to cover the tip (libero and back-row players move forward, front-row players drop back).
-Tip coverage is one of the most under-drilled skills at the high-school level and the difference between teams that scramble on tips and teams that turn them into transition points.
+A hitter approaches and tips the ball just over the block instead of swinging; defenders rotate to cover (libero and back-row players move forward, front-row players drop back).
+One of the most under-drilled skills at the high-school level.

 Three-Person Pursuit

 Coach hits or tosses balls deep, short, and to the corners.
 Three defenders cover their zones and call the ball.
-Builds communication on every contact, which is one of the building blocks of the team-defense framework described below.
+Builds communication on every contact, one of the building blocks of the 3 C's team-defense framework.

 The 3 C's of Volleyball: Communication, Coverage, Celebration